gdm85/distrilock/README.md

 * **Websockets** with binary messages, only with `bin/distrilock-ws`
 * **Websockets** with text (JSON) messages, only with `bin/distrilock-ws`

-Additionally, these clients can be made concurrency-safe by wrapping them with `concurrent.New`; this would allow to save the time of the TCP connection setup and re-use the connection.
+If you wish to use a client in a concurrency-safe fashion, wrap it with `concurrent.New`; this would allow to save the time of the TCP connection setup and re-use the connection.

 A minimal example is available in [example/main.go](./example/main.go).

 ## FAQ

-### Is the client concurrency-safe?
+### Is the TCP/Websocket client concurrency-safe?

 No. One TCP/websocket client corresponds to one session, which in turn corresponds to one connection; TCP/websocket connections are not safe to use across goroutines.